Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Effects of snapshot intervals

 \section{Effects of snapshot intervals}

-We quantify the error in the LC simulation due to the finite $\nrs$ in terms of the spherically averaged 3D power spectrum $P(k)$ and the MAPS $\cl (\nu_1, \nu_2)$.
+We have constructed the LC simulation by stitching together $\nrs$ slices, each from a different reionization snapshot, using the methodology presented in Section~\ref{sec:LC_sim}.
+The value of $\bxHi$ changes abruptly at the stitching boundaries, and $\delta \bxHi$, the jumps in $\bxHi$, decreases as $\nrs$, the number of reionization snapshots, is increased.
+Here we find $\delta \bxHi \approx 0.2, 0.1, 0.05$ and $0.02$ for $\nrs = 2, 4, 7$ and $13$, respectively.
+The discontinuity is within $1 \%$ $(\delta \bxHi \le 0.01)$ for $\nrs = 26$, and we use this as the reference to compare other LC simulations.
+Our interest here is to quantify the errors in the statistics of the LC EoR 21-cm signal due the finite value of $\nrs$.
+For this, we have considered the spherically averaged 3D power spectrum $P(k)$ and the MAPS $\cl (\nu_1, \nu_2)$.
 We have considered LC simulation with $\nrs =$ 26, 13, 7, 4 and 2, and we refer to these as LC$(\nrs)$ {\it i.e.} LC(26), ..., LC(2), respectively.
 Note that the number of cosmology snapshots ($\ncs$) is exactly equal to the number of reionization snapshots ($\nrs$) for all the LC simulations discussed till now, and it is not necessary to explicitly refer to $\ncs$ in the current discussion.
-Further, we have used LC(26) as the reference LC simulation to compare other LC$(\nrs)$.
-All the LC simulations are of the same sizes and span the same $z$ range mentioned in Section~\ref{sec:LC_sim}.
+Note that the LC simulations are all of the same size and span the same $z$ range mentioned in Section~\ref{sec:LC_sim}.

 We first discuss the results for the 3D power spectrum.
 The upper panel of Figure~\ref{pk_lc_comparison} shows the dimensionless 21-cm power spectrum $\Delta^2(k)$ for LC simulations with different values of $\nrs$.
+Here we spherically bin the $k$ range of our simulation into $10$ equally spaced logarithmic bins.
 The effects of using different $\nrs$ are significant at both the large and the small scales.
 We see that for all values of $k$ the value of $\Delta^2(k)$ decreases as $\nrs$ is reduced.
 Conversely, the power spectrum approaches its ``true value'' as $\nrs$ is increased.
 We also notice that the values of $\Delta^2(k)$ appear to have converged by $\nrs=26$ as we find only a small increment in $\Delta^2(k)$ as $\nrs$ is increased from $13$ to $26$.
 The error bars corresponding to cosmic variance are shown in the figure.
 The bottom panel of Figure~\ref{pk_lc_comparison} shows the percentage difference in $\Delta^2 (k)$ for different LC$(\nrs)$ relative to LC(26)

 The overall value of ${\rm d}_{\nrs} (k)$ at all $k$ bins increases as we decrease $\nrs$.
 The value of ${\rm d}_{2}$ is $\sim18\%$ at small $k$ bins and $\sim 27.6\%$ at the largest $k$ bin, whereas the value of ${\rm d}_{13}$ is $<1\%$ for small $k$ bins and $\sim 2.2\%$ at the largest $k$ bin.
 The average of ${\rm d}_{\nrs}$ for all $k$ values are $19\%$, $9\%$, $3\%$ and $1\%$ for LC(2), LC(4), LC(7) and LC(13) respectively.
 Although the value of the 3D power spectrum changes with $\nrs$, it does not provide any insight into what exactly causes this difference.
 This is because $P(k)$ is spherically averaged over all directions, whereas the use of different $\nrs$ introduces discontinuities only along the LoS direction as we will explore next.